Page navigation

 For instance, a trainee clinical psychologists salary starts at £32,306, rising to £40,057 after qualification.
 More experienced psychologists can earn between £47,126 and £63,862, with consultant-level clinical psychologist roles typically ranging from £65,664 to £90,387 and heads of psychology services possibly earning in the region of £93,735 to £108,075.8

 The importance of experience is also apparent when we consider how respondents reflect on their activities.
-When asked if their work is meaningful, 84% of undergrads agreed compared 93% of postgrads.
-The difference is even more pronounced when they were asked if they were utilising the skills that they learned during their studies in their current work, with 63% of undergrads saying this compared to 82% of postgrads.
+When asked if their work is meaningful, 84% of undergrads agreed compared 94% of postgrads.
+The difference was even more pronounced when they were asked if they were utilising the skills that they learned during their studies in their current work, with 63% of undergrads saying this compared to 83% of postgrads.

 Raising awareness

-To ensure that more psychology graduates are going into careers in mental health, universities and their careers services need to do more to make psychology graduates aware of the career pathways available to them.
-It is also vital that students are made aware of the specific jobs that are available to them immediately after gradation (e.g. psychological support work, research assistance, HR etc.).9
+To ensure that more psychology graduates are going into careers in mental health, universities and careers services must do more to raise awareness of the pathways available.
+Students should also be informed about roles they can access immediately after graduation (e.g. psychological support work, research assistance, HR etc.).9

 Furthermore, a large number of psychologists appear to be working in roles that do not require them to register.
-The BPS Careers destination survey found that there could be around 9,000 people in psychology-related, but not registered, roles in every graduate cohort - something to be mindful of when looking at the outcomes of first-degree psychology graduates.10
+The BPS Careers destination survey found that there could be around 9,000 people in psychology-related, but not registered, roles in every graduate cohort - an important consideration when looking at the outcomes of first-degree psychology graduates.10

 Notes: